ExLibrisGroup/primo-explore-devenv/README.md

 Note: you have multiple options to edit the css file(custom1.css) and the js file(custom.js), some of them include methods of splitting your developments to seperate files.
 When using such methods - the css and js file will be overriden by the different files.

+## Force a reinstallation of all npm modules your View Package depends on

+In the `package.json` file within your view package folder you can find a list of all npm modules your view package depends on.
+You can force a reinstallation of these modules in the following ways:

+- Run the dedicated gulp task in the command line: `gulp reinstall-primo-node-modules`

+- Attach the `--reinstallNodeModules` flag to the `create-package` or `run` tasks in the command line (e.g. `gulp run --view <the VIEW_CODE folder> --reinstallNodeModules` or `gulp create-package --reinstallNodeModules`).

 ## Publishing packages